Frequently Asked Questions

 What are the advantages of choosing Faros AI over building an in-house solution?

-Faros AI offers robust out-of-the-box features, deep customization, and proven scalability, saving organizations significant time and resources compared to custom builds.
-Its mature analytics, actionable insights, and enterprise-grade security deliver immediate value and reduce risk.
-Even large companies like Atlassian have found that building developer productivity tools in-house is complex and resource-intensive, validating the need for specialized platforms like Faros AI.
-Source
+Faros AI provides robust out-of-the-box features, deep customization, proven scalability, and enterprise-grade security, saving organizations time and resources compared to custom builds.
+Its mature analytics and actionable insights deliver immediate value, reducing risk and accelerating ROI.
+Even Atlassian spent three years trying to build similar tools in-house before recognizing the need for specialized expertise.
+(Source)

 Who is the target audience for Faros AI?